CommandMC/HeroicWiki/Rockstar-Games:-Code-134-Error-(workaround).md

+## IMPORTANT: Since August the 7th 2024, this `fix.bat` hack seems to not be needed anymore (at least on Linux where I could confirm this, but should be the same in the other systems)

 Since the Rockstar Launcher update that removed the support for older Windows versions, their games stopped working with Heroic showing an error with `code 134`:

 ![image](https://github.com/Heroic-Games-Launcher/HeroicGamesLauncher/assets/188464/d7399324-92ec-4641-b458-87a171c5768c)